orubel/API-Security/2023/en/src/0xa6-server-side-request-forgery.md

   parsing inconsistencies.
 * Validate and sanitize all client-supplied input data.
 * Do not send raw responses to clients.
+* Run URI through all checks that you run when checking access/permissions on incoming request (ie RBAC, proper headers, OWASP API3:2019, etc)

 ## References